By Euro Weekly News Media • 07 February 2011 • 16:01

 La Lecture was painted in 1932 and is indeed very similar to the famous La Rêve, the history and importance of which has been widely reported.
 In fact the two works were painted just days apart and were soon exhibited alongside each other.

-Picasso’s marriage to Olga Khokhlova quickly broke up after the paintings were revealed in the major Picasso retrospective Exposition Picasso in
+Picasso’s marriage to Olga Khokhlova quickly broke up after the paintings were revealed in the major Picasso retrospective Exposition Picasso in Paris and Zurich as she then knew there was another woman in his life.

 Picasso and Ms Walter later had a daughter together named Maya.